 Materials Are Staged To Be Processed

 The following steps are conducted during the staging materials process:

 - Stack: Hard disk drives and electronic media are laid out for scanning

 - Scan: Serial number of each drive is scanned

-- Spreadsheet: A printout is populated with final count and serial number of drives
+- Spreadsheet: A printout is populated with the final count and serial number of drives

-- Certificate of Witnessed Data Sanitization and Destruction is provided for reporting and auditing purposes, includes serial numbers and description of processed media.
+Certificate of Witnessed Data Sanitization and Destruction is provided for reporting and auditing purposes.
+The document includes serial numbers and descriptions of processed media.

 End Of Life IT Asset Vulnerability